kadiace/CS479-Assignment_3/README.md

 ## Task 0: Introduction
 ### Assignment Tips

-Implementation of diffusion models would be simple once you understand the theory.
+Implementation of diffusion models can be simple once you understand the theory.
-So, to learn the most from this tutorial, it's highly recommended to check out the details in the related papers and understand the equations **BEFORE** you start the assignment.
+So, to learn the most from this assignment, it's highly recommended to check out the details in the related papers and understand the equations **BEFORE** you start the assignment.
 You can check out the resources in this order: